 1. The initial photo of Prabha is a screenshot from the video of the 4/4/15 Prabha Duneja interview on WomenNow with Sabina.

 2. Listen to the full recording of Prabha’s 4/16/15 Commonwealth Club talk here.
 It includes a guided meditation in the last nine minutes.

-4. Also see these excerpts from Prabha’s translation of the Bhagavad Gita, The Holy Geeta.
+4. Also see my excerpts from Prabha’s superb translation of the Bhagavad Gita, The Holy Geeta.

 Afternote: Prabha Duneja moved on from this life in 2019; her obituary is here.
 Such a blessing she was, and remains.
 A wealth of Prabha’s teachings can be listened to through the music videos at her YouTube channel, and her books are available here.